Wolaitta language: Language status

 The language is the official language in the Wolayita Zone of Ethiopia.
 Portions of the Bible were produced in 1934, the New Testament in 1981, and the entire Bible in 2002.

 Phonology

 Consonants

 Wakasa (2008) gives the following consonant phonemes for Wolaytta.
 (He also has mˀ, nˀ, lˀ, but these are consonant clusters, m7, n7, l7.)
 Items in angle brackets show the Latin alphabet, where this differs from the IPA:

-Two consonants require further discussion.
+Three consonants require further discussion.
+Wakasa (2008:96f) reports that the use of 7 for the glottal stop has been replaced by the use of the apostrophe.
 The sound written nh is described by Wakasa (2008:44) as a 'nasalized glottal fricative'; it is said to be extremely rare, occurring in only one common noun, an interjection, and two proper names.
 The status of the sound written D is apparently in dispute; Adams (1983:48) and Lamberti and Sottile (1997:23, 25-26) claim that it is implosive, thus presumably [ɗ ].
 Wakasa (2008:62) denies that this consonant is implosive, and calls it 'glottalized'.
 (See implosive for more on such discrepancies.)